Tomorrow's Modern Boxes: Release

 In 2013, Yorke and his longtime producer Nigel Godrich expressed concern about how the internet had affected the music business, and accused the music streaming service Spotify of not compensating new artists fairly.
 Godrich stated: "[Streaming] cannot work as a way of supporting new artists' work.
 Spotify and the like either have to address that fact and change the model for new releases or else all new music producers should be bold and vote with their feet."

 In 2007, Yorke's band Radiohead self-released their album In Rainbows as a pay-what-you want download.
 Matt Mason, the chief content officer at BitTorrent Inc, felt the release set a "gold standard for how to do something direct-to-fan on the internet", and began talks with Radiohead's managers about the future of online music distribution.
 He told The Guardian that Tomorrow's Modern Boxes was "born out of these conversations we had on how the internet should work for artists: the vision we both share, which is that at present we don't have a sustainable business model for artists on the internet".
 MBA students at Saïd Business School at the University of Oxford worked in secret with Yorke's management for the release, analysing fan and market data.

-In September 2014, Yorke posted a photo of an unidentified vinyl record on Tumblr, prompting media speculation about a new release.
+In September 2014, Yorke posted a photo of an unidentified vinyl record on Tumblr, prompting media speculation.
 Yorke and Godrich announced Tomorrow's Modern Boxes on 26 September.
-It was released the same day via the peer-to-peer file sharing protocol BitTorrent using BitTorrent Inc's "bundles" initiative, whereby creators distribute their work in packaged torrent files.
+It was released that day via the peer-to-peer file sharing protocol BitTorrent using BitTorrent Inc's "bundles" initiative, whereby creators distribute their work in packaged torrent files.
 It was the first album to use BitTorrent's "pay-gate" feature; customers paid US$6 (£3.69) to download the Tomorrow's Modern Boxes torrent bundle containing eight MP3 files, cover artwork by Stanley Donwood, and a music video for "A Brain in a Bottle" featuring Yorke in boxing gloves.
-Users could also download a free torrent bundle containing only the "Brain in a Bottle" MP3 and video, or order a "deluxe" vinyl edition of the album packaged in a bespoke antistatic bag.
+Users could also download a free torrent bundle containing only the "Brain in a Bottle" MP3 and video, or order a "deluxe" vinyl edition packaged in a bespoke antistatic bag.

 In a press release, Yorke and Godrich wrote:

 It's an experiment to see if the mechanics of the system are something that the general public can get its head around … If it works well it could be an effective way of handing some control of internet commerce back to people who are creating the work.
 Enabling those people who make either music, video or any other kind of digital content to sell it themselves.
 Bypassing the self elected gate-keepers.
 If it works anyone can do this exactly as we have done.